zach030/tycho-protocol-sdk/docs/indexing/vm-integration/README.md

     ```bash
     cp -r ./substreams/ethereum-template ./substreams/[CHAIN]-[PROTOCOL_SYSTEM]
     ```
 1. Implement the logic in the Rust module `lib.rs`.
-The main function to implement is the `map_changes` function, which is called for every block.
+The main function to implement is the `map_protocol_changes` function, which is called for every block.

     ```rust
     #[substreams::handlers::map]
-    fn map_changes(
+    fn map_protocol_changes(
         block: eth::v2::Block,
-    ) -> Result<tycho::BlockContractChanges, substreams::errors::Error> {}
+    ) -> Result<tycho::BlockChanges, substreams::errors::Error> {}
     ```
-    The `map_changes` function takes a raw block as input and returns a `BlockContractChanges` struct, which is derived from the `BlockContractChanges` protobuf message in [vm.proto](../../../proto/tycho/evm/v1/vm.proto).
+    The `map_protocol_changes` function takes a raw block as input and returns a `BlockChanges` struct, which is derived from the `BlockChanges` protobuf message in [vm.proto](../../../proto/tycho/evm/v1/vm.proto).

-1. The `BlockContractChanges` is a list of `TransactionContractChanges`, which includes these main fields:
+1. The `BlockChanges` is a list of `TransactionChanges`, which includes these main fields:
     - list of `ContractChange` - All storage slots that have changed in the transaction for every contract tracked by any ProtocolComponent
+    - list of `EntityChanges` - All the attribute changes in the transaction
     - list of `ProtocolComponent` - All the protocol component changes in the transaction
-    - list of `BalanceChange` - All the contract component changes in the transaction
+    - list of `BalanceChange` - All the token balances changes in the transaction

-    See the [Ambient reference example](../../../substreams/ethereum-ambient/src/lib.rs) for more information.
+    See the [Balancer reference example](../../../substreams/ethereum-balancer/src/lib.rs) for more information.

 1. If you are more advanced with Substreams, you can define more steps than a single "map" step, including defining your own protobuf files.
 Add these protobuf files in your `pb` folder and update the manifest accordingly.
 This allows for better parallelization of the indexing process.
 See the official documentation of [modules](https://substreams.streamingfast.io/concepts-and-fundamentals/modules#modules-basics-overview).

 ### Testing

-Read the [Substreams testing docs](../../../substreams/README.md#testing-your-implementation) for more information on how to test your integration.
+Read the [Substreams testing docs](../../../substreams/README.md#test-your-implementation) for more information on how to test your integration.